j-moralejo-pinas/dist_classicrl/docs/benchmarks.rst

 * **Parallel**: Multi-process parallelization using Python's multiprocessing
 * **Distributed**: Distributed computing using MPI (Message Passing Interface)

-All benchmarks were conducted using Q-learning on a TicTacToe environment with 1000 training steps per configuration, measuring throughput in steps per second.
+All benchmarks were conducted using Q-learning on a TicTacToe environment, measuring throughput in steps per second.

 Benchmark Results
 =================